 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Apr 08, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Apr 08, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 The information related to the Uber Visa Card has been collected by CompareCards and has not been reviewed or provided by the issuer of this card prior to publication.

 If you’re looking for your next rewards card and spend a lot of money on Uber, then you might consider a card that can help you offset ride costs.

 Many credit cardholders swear by the popular Chase Sapphire Reserve® as the best all-purpose travel rewards card, but that’s only if you do enough traveling to take advantage of the card’s best benefits (and make the hefty $450 annual fee worth it).
 If you’re a less frequent traveler whose enjoys dining out and cabbing it home, then the Uber Visa Card might be the better choice.